codaxy/cxjs-kitchen-sink/README.md

 ### Setting Up

-Before starting the application on your computer you should create a new Postgres database and use [this script](todo) to populate it.
-After that find the `.sample.env` configuration file in `server/prisma` and copy it to `.env`.
-Inside the newly create file, set the connection string to the database created in the previous step.
+Before starting the application on your computer, you should create a new Postgres database and use [the seed script](todo) to populate it.
+After that find the `.sample.env` configuration file in `server/prisma` and rename it to `.env`.
+Inside the newly created file, set the connection string to the database created in the previous step.

+### Running

-To start the server open the terminal and run:
+To start the server, open the terminal and run:

 ```
 cd server